-When you’re desperate to get rid of your tattoo, waiting eight weeks between sessions may seem like torture however, that recovery time is vital to the success of the removal process.
+When you’re desperate to get rid of your tattoo, waiting eight weeks between sessions may seem like torture, however, that recovery time is vital to the success of the removal process.
 The ink particles making up the tattoo are mainly situated on the second layer of your skin.
-This primary location stops the tattoo from fading and remain permanent.
+This primary location stops the tattoo from fading and remains permanent.
 Being in the second layer of the skin also enables the tattoo to be large enough to remain there without being absorbed into the bloodstream.
-The effectiveness of laser tattoo removal treatment is due the manner in which it sends a shockwave of light waves, breaking the large ink particles into smaller ones.
-Doing so allows your body to easily absorb those particles and then release them.
-Understandably, it takes time for the body to perform such an act.
+The effectiveness of laser tattoo removal treatment is

 The specifications to determine the number of sessions required for laser tattoo removal was developed by two dermatologists and is known as the Kirby-Desai Scale.
-This scale will be used a long side your consultation to give you a more individualised timeframe.
+This scale will be used alongside your consultation to give you a more individualized timeframe.